ElvisCuiHan/PBIV/README.md

-# Parametric Bayesian Instrumental Variable (PBIV) Estimation
+# Parametric Bayesian Instrumental Variable (PBIV)

 This `R` package extends [Li-Lu's PBIV estimation](https://onlinelibrary.wiley.com/doi/abs/10.1002/sim.6369), which was orignally for right-censored data only, to arbitrary censoring time-to-event outcome.
 The *PBIV* package deals with causal effect estimation using instrumental variables.